patofloyd/broker_MEAN/README.md

-(This was a front-end oriented project that I and four classmates did in school during the spring of 2016)
+This was a front-end oriented project that I and four classmates did in school during the spring of 2016.
+The project was done using the MEAN stack (Mongo Db, Express, Angular and NodeJs).

 # macklare
 Dyhr & Rumson mäklarfirma